Caleebra Finnish Lapphunds

 Behaviour and socialisation

 Visits start from 4 weeks with dozens of willing helpers (children and adults of all ages) to play with the puppies and help us expose them to new things.
-They're provided with periods of socialisation and daily environmental enrichment opportunities through the use of toys, obstacles, substrates and items to interact with as well as some very basic training.
-They start toilet training as early as 10 days old and are weaned onto both…
+They're provided with periods of socialisation and daily environmental enrichment opportunities through the use of toys, obstacles, substrates and experiences as well as some very basic training.
+They start toilet training as early as 10 days old and are weaned onto both kibble and a…

 Health and temperament of the parents through their pedigrees are well researched in the planning stages of a litter.
 Health checks of mothers (and fathers if local/owned by us) are routinely conducted and their maturity and suitability to carry and raise a litter is of utmost importance to us.
 Our Puppies are DNA screened so we already have the results of our mums and check they're suitably matched to ensure we're not deliberately creating…

 We have 4 adult dogs and no children.
 Our house goes into lockdown before puppies are born.
-The whelping box is set up in a room we can keep everyone else out of.
-This is to ensure Mum is comfortable and not stressed before and after her puppies are born.
+The whelping box is set up in a room where Mum is comfortable and not stressed before and after her puppies are born.
 Puppies are raised in our home.
 As Mum settles into motherhood, our interaction with the puppies increases.
 Usually by 3 weeks (coincides with their ears opening) they're moved into a common area to get used to household noises.
 At 4…

 Included with our puppies

-ANKC registration certificate, First Vaccination and Microchip.
-Vacc card and record of microchip plus signed transfer form.
+ANKC registration certificate, First Vaccination and Microchip which is transferred into your name before you leave with your puppy.
 DNA reports for the parents and puppy.
 Health reports for the parents and puppy.
 Initial Ophthalmic eye exam for the puppy.
 Sales Agreement.
-6 weeks complimentary insurance with PetPlan Membership to Dogs Victoria for 12 months (within Victoria - Interstate is by discussion) Membership to the Finnish Lapphund Club of Victoria for the remainder of their calendar…
+6 weeks complimentary insurance with PetPlan Membership to Dogs Victoria for 12 months (within Victoria - Interstate is by discussion) Membership to the Finnish Lapphund…

 Caleebra Finnish Lapphunds conducts 2 out of 2 core health tests which RightPaw believe are most important to conduct for the Finnish Lapphund.